ec-jrc/Clisagri/README.md

 This package was supported and has received funding from the European Union's Horizon 2020 Research and Innovation programme under Grant agreement No. 776467 (MED-GOLD).

 Ceglar, A., Toreti, A., Zampieri, M., Manstretta, V., Betatti, T., Bratu, M.: Clisagri: An R package for agro-climate services.
-Under review
+Climate Services, 20, 100197